 - The technologist will always be able to see and hear you during your exam.

 - You may be asked to hold your breath for a short time while the scanner takes a series of pictures.
 The time it takes to actually acquire images is very brief.

 - The images will be reviewed, and if necessary, some may be repeated.

 - This procedure usually takes approximately 20 minutes.

 Please dress in comfortable clothing.
 Leave all jewelry and valuables at home

 Please take all the medications that have been prescribed to you by your doctor.
 Let our staff know what medications you have taken prior to your exam.

 Food and Drink

-You should not eat solid foods for two hours prior to your test.
+You should not eat solid foods for two hours prior to your test, if your procedure is scheduled with contrast.
 You may, however, drink plenty of clear fluids, such as water and broth.
-You may also drink black decaffeinated coffee or tea.

 What Are the Benefits and Risks?